-The Nigerian edikaikong soup has over the years topped the list of Nigerian popular soups because of its nutritional value and ease of preparation.
+Edikaikong soup has over the years topped the list of Nigerian popular soups because of its nutritional value and ease of preparation.

-It is advisable to make what would be enough for one day or at most two days (but that is if you care about its nutritional value, some folks don’t remember that part)
+It is advisable to make what would be enough for a few days, one week at most. (but that is if you care about its nutritional value, some folks don’t remember that part).

 Here are all the ingredients for making Nigerian edikaikong soup, you can reduce or increase depending on the number of people you are looking to feed.

-Ingredients For Ten serving
+Ingredients For Edikaikong

-Stock fish head (medium size)
+Stockfish head (medium size)

-1 cup of crayfish
+1 cup of ground or pounded crayfish

-Fluted pumpkin (ugwu leaf) sliced (a bowl full)
+Fluted pumpkin (ugwu leaf) (8 cups)

 Meat of choice (preferably assorted meat)